 The aim of this programme is to educate students in basic medical and dental sciences to a level that will enable them to matriculate to Partner Dental Schools (PDS) in order for them to complete their full dental education.
 The Bachelor of Health Sciences programme runs over three academic years in Institute of Health Sciences UBD, with enrolment in August and completion in July three years later.
-It is a fully integrated course in which the four main curricular areas, i.e. Health Sciences; Our Community; Patient Care; Personal and Professional Development, are overtly studied throughout with clinical experience from the start.
+It integrates subject matters such as communication skills, ethics, environment, leadership, research, and statistics into major core modules such as Community Care, Dental Patient Care, Health Sciences, and Personal and Professional Development.

 The first phase consists of three years at UBD after which students are transferred to one of the PDS for the second phase of the programme.
 Having successfully completed the first phase of the programme at UBD, the students are awarded the Bachelor of Health Science degree.
 The award of this degree is a requirement for students to progress to the PDS to complete the final phase of the undergraduate dental programme, after which successful students graduate with degrees from respective partner universities, which are currently: (i) in United Kingdom – Newcastle University, Glasgow University; and (ii) in the Republic of Ireland - University College Cork.